bitliner/AngularChart/README.md

 # AngularChart

-AngularChart is an angularjs directive that wants to simplify the creation of a chart.
+AngularChart is an angularjs directive that simplifies the creation of a chart.
 It lets you to create a chart in a declarative way with the minimum effort using specific html tags.

 ## Usage